-The agreementProposal component shall only be used in response to an EstablishOperationalBinding request to propose a revised set of agreement parameters as described in 28.2.
+he agreementProposal component shall only be used in response to an establishOperationalBinding request to propose a revised set of agreement parameters as described in 28.2.

-The retryAt component shall be used only in conjunction with the problem value currentlyNotDecidable to indicate a time when the EstablishOperationalBinding or ModifyOperationalBinding request should be retried.
+The retryAt component shall be used only in conjunction with the problem value currentlyNotDecidable to indicate a time when the EstablishOperationalBinding or modifyOperationalBinding request should be retried.

-The CommonResultsSeq component (see 7.4 of ITU-T Rec. $X.511 \mid ISO/IEC$ 9594-3) includes SecurityParameters.
-The SecurityParameters component (see 7.10 of ITU-T Rec. $X.511 \mid ISO/IEC$ 9594-3) shall be included in the CommonResultsSeq if the parameter of the error is to be signed by the responder.
+The CommonResultsSeq component (see 7.4 of Rec.
+ITU-T X.511 | ISO/IEC 9594-3) includes SecurityParameters.
+The SecurityParameters component (see 7.10 of Rec.
+ITU-T X.511 | ISO/IEC 9594-3) shall be included in the CommonResultsSeq if the parameter of the error is to be signed by the responder.